2560px-Moodle-logo.svg

 • Offer flexibility in ways that empower rather than overwhelm.

-You’ll leave with a practical framework for identifying hidden barriers in your own courses — and concrete next steps you can apply right away.
+Gain access to a practical framework for identifying hidden barriers in your own courses — and concrete next steps you can apply right away.